Management of Chemical Substances

 Reducing atmospheric emissions of volatile organic compounds (VOCs)

-VOC is a general term for organic compounds that become gaseous in the atmosphere and are said to be the cause of suspended particulate matter and photochemical oxidants that have an adverse effect on human health.
+VOC is a general term for organic compounds that become gaseous in the atmosphere and are said to be the cause of suspended particulate matter and photochemical oxidants that affect human health.

-In Fujikura Group 2025 Environmental Management Action guideline, Fujikura and its domestic group companies have set a goal of reducing VOC atmospheric emissions by "improving the emission intensity of major VOCs (per sales) by 3% or more compared to fiscal 2020 (improvement of 1% or more per year)" in fiscal 2023.
+In Fujikura Group 2025 Environmental Management Activity guideline, Fujikura and its domestic group companies have set a target for reducing VOC atmospheric emissions of at least 4% in the emissions intensity (per sales) of major VOCs in fiscal 2024 compared to fiscal 2020 (an annual improvement of at least 1%).

-The VOC emissions for Fujikura and its domestic group companies in fiscal 2023 will be 38.8 tons, a 23% improvement from 47.9 tons in fiscal 2020, and the basic unit will be 17.1 tons/billion yen, a 23% improvement from fiscal 2020, achieving the target.
+The VOC emissions for Fujikura and its domestic group companies in fiscal 2024 will be 37.8 tons, a 21% improvement from 47.9 tons in fiscal 2020, and the basic unit will be 16.6 tons per 100 million yen, a 26% improvement from fiscal 2020, achieving the target.

 Atmospheric emissions of major VOCs